Rungkarn1/it-s-Mairy/README.md

 ---

 ## ✨ About Me
-> I'm Just a girl who believe in Jesus Christ💖
+> I'm Just a girl who believes in Jesus Christ💖